 Defenses to Libel and Slander

-A defendant in a defamation case may raise a variety of defenses, whether it is libel or slander.
-Generally, defamation occurs when one party publishes or broadcasts false information about someone else, causing injury to one's reputation.
-To understand how a defendant might defend against such charges, it may help to first familiarize yourself with the elements of libel and slander.
+A defendant in a defamation case may raise a variety of defenses for libel or slander.
+Defamation occurs when someone publishes false information that harms another person's reputation.
+To understand how to defend against such charges, it may help first to familiarize yourself with the elements of libel and slander.

-These common defenses to libel and slander are summarized as follows:
+Common defenses to libel and slander torts (civil wrongs) are summarized below.

 Truth as a Defense to Libel and Slander

 The common law (law developed over history by courts) traditionally presumed that a statement was false once a plaintiff proved that the statement was defamatory.
-Under modern law, a plaintiff who is a public official or public figure must prove falsity as a prerequisite for recovery.
-Some states have likewise now provided that falsity is an element of defamation that any plaintiff must prove in order to recover.
-Where this is not a requirement, truth serves as an affirmative defense to an action for libel or slander.
+Under modern defamation law, a plaintiff who is a public official or public figure must prove falsity as a prerequisite for recovery.
+Some states likewise now require falsity as an element of defamation that any plaintiff—even a private individual—must prove in order to recover.
+Where this is not a requirement, truth serves as an affirmative defense to a defamation claim (cause of action).

 The applicability of the truth defense is strong against all types of defamation lawsuits, including defamation per se actions, where a plaintiff does not need to prove actual damages.
-A defamatory statement does not need to be literally true in order for this defense to be effective.
-Courts require that the statement is substantially true in order for the defense to apply.
-This means that even if the defendant states some facts that are false, if the "gist" or "sting" of the communication is substantially true, then the defendant can rely on the defense.
+A defamatory statement does not need to be literally true for this defense to be effective.
+Courts require that the statement is substantially true for the defense to apply.
+This means that even if the defendant states some false facts, if the "gist" or "sting" of the communication is substantially true, then the defendant can rely on the defense.

 Consent as a Defense to Libel and Slander

-Where a plaintiff consents to the publication of a defamatory matter about them, then this consent is a complete defense to a defamation action.
+When a plaintiff consents to the publication of a defamatory matter about them, this consent is an absolute defense to a defamation action.